AhmedIssa11/Real-Time-Secure-Chat-Application/README.md

 ```

 ### Usage
-Start by running the server side script by opening command prompt at project root directory and type
+Start by running the server side script by opening command prompt at project root directory and type the choose the encryption mode
 ```
 python server.py
 ```